Dashboard Tour & How-To

 See Past Bills

-Once you subscribe to a plan, a See Past Bills link appears near the bottom of your dashboard.
-This link displays your past bandwidth usage and provides links to download your past invoices in PDF format.
-Via this link, you can also add billing information to the invoice.
+Once you subscribe to a plan, a See Past Bills button appears near the bottom of your dashboard.
+This leads to your ProxyMesh Past Bills page, which displays your past bandwidth usage and provides links to download your past invoices in PDF format.
+On this page, you can also add billing information to the invoice.
 For details, please see Changing "Billed To" Information.

 Note: If you subscribe to the 100 Plan, you will see a link on the right side of your dashboard that takes you to a screen for purchasing Prepaid Bandwidth.